stripe/stripe-ios/README.md

 ### Operation queues

 When you are writing an iOS application, it is important to keep the main thread responsive even if your application performs a time-consuming task.
 In most cases, you should be able to use the default `createToken` and `getToken` methods for creating and retrieving tokens, which will run your `completionHandler` block on `[NSOperationQueue mainQueue]`.
 However, if you have a more complicated application and want to control where your `completionHandler` gets run, you can also pass in a queue as a parameter to both of these calls.
-See the method signatures for `+ (void)createTokenWithCard:publishableKey:operationQueue:completionHandler` and `+ (void)getTokenWithId:publishableKey:operationQueue:completionHandler`.
+See:

+	+ (void)createTokenWithCard:publishableKey:operationQueue:completionHandler
+	+ (void)getTokenWithId:publishableKey:operationQueue:completionHandler

 ### Validation